andrea-allen/epintervene/README.md

 It is worth noting for the user that, to obtain the number of nodes in each unique generation, one can call a `diff()` method on the result, where `ts_by_gen[i+1] - ts_by_gen[i]` will return the number of nodes infected in generation `i+1`.

+This is not a traditional time series in this form, it is a chronological list of cumulative infections by the birth of each epidemic generation.
+It does not formally correspond to continuous time results.

 #### Tracking results for population groups